jbx-protocol/juice-docs-v1/protocol/contracts/or-controllers/jbcontroller/write/launchprojectfor.md

 * Arguments:
   * `_owner` is the address to set as the owner of the project.
 The project ERC-721 will be owned by this address.
   * `_handle` is the project's unique handle.
 This can be updated any time by the owner of the project.
-  * `_uri` is a link to associate with the project.
+  * `_metadataCid` is a link to associate with the project.
 This can be updated any time by the owner of the project.
   * `_data` is a [`JBFundingCycleData`](../../../../data-structures/jbfundingcycledata.md) data structure that defines the project's first funding cycle.
 These properties will remain fixed for the duration of the funding cycle.
   * `_metadata` is a [`JBFundingCycleMetadata`](../../../../data-structures/jbfundingcyclemetadata.md) data structure specifying the controller specific params that a funding cycle can have.
   * `_overflowAllowances` is an array of [`JBOverflowAllowance`](../../../../data-structures/jboverflowallowance.md) data structures containing amounts, in wei (18 decimals), that a project can use from its own overflow on-demand for each payment terminal.